The Best Banks for Small Business Loans

 How to Qualify for Banks Loans for Business

-Here are some criteria that business lenders will consider when determining your eligibility:
+Here are some criteria that banks will consider when determining your eligibility:

 Personal Credit

-Bank loans for business will require a strong personal credit score.
+Business bank loans require a strong personal credit score.
 Business lenders—both commercial loan companies and banks alike—will look to your personal credit score to gauge your financial responsibility.

 As a result, you—or any of your co-owners—will likely need a FICO score of at least 700 to be able to qualify for a business loan from one of these banks.
 The top business loan providers might even look for excellent personal credit—think 750 or higher—for you to qualify.